QA Roles and Responsibilities Inside a Software Testing Team

 • Future plans.
 If you’re working on a product with growth potential, opt for flexible structures.
 This approach allows you to seamlessly integrate more specialists as needed without major overhauls.

-By following these tips, you should be able to make the right decision about the structure of your testing team.
-Think strategically, as your product’s requirements may evolve, and it’s crucial that your team is prepared to adapt effectively from the get-go.
+By following these tips, you should be able to make the right decision about the structure for your testing team.
+Think strategically, as your product’s requirements might evolve, and it’s crucial that your team is prepared to adapt effectively.

 QA Team Roles: Who Does What